 Much of what turns people off to the idea of a Turkish hammam is in not knowing exactly what’s going to happen in there.
 Other accounts are vague, if that: some scrubbing here, some soap there… with most readers not even making it past the YOU MEAN I HAVE TO BE NAKED IN FRONT OF PEOPLE?! part.

 I, myself, had many unanswered questions before going in—like, how naked are we talking?—but decided to go for it anyway, if for no other reason than blameless curiosity.
 I’m only human after all—I need to know what happens in the naked room!
 Therefore, I will describe step-by-step my Turkish hammam experience:

-You’ll pay for your Turkish hammam experience beforehand and though the prices are quoted in euros, you’re also able to pay with a credit card or Turkish lira.
+You’ll pay for your Turkish hammam experience beforehand.
+Though they quote the prices in euros, they still allow you to pay with a credit card or Turkish lira.
 They’ll even do the conversion math on a calculator while you watch to show you’re getting a fair exchange.
 It’s all very cute.

-After you pay, you’ll be led into the relaxation room and given the lowdown on what you’ve gotten yourself into.
+After you pay, someone will lead you into the relaxation room and give you the lowdown on what you’ve gotten yourself into.
 Mwahaha!
 The staff at Cağaloğlu are extremely polite and respectful and do what they can to make sure you’re comfortable.
 They’ll then assign you a private changing room where you’re free to spend as much time as you like.